Sigmmma/c20/src/content/h2amp/h2amp-ek/readme.md

 # Changelog
 This changelog is focused on known notable modding-related changes and is not guaranteed to be complete.

+## February 2024
+* Fixed a Sapien crash when selecting the structure painter (not an issue for H4 Sapien).

 ## July 2023
 * Fixed background sounds not playing in Sapien.
 * Fixed blocky shadows when lightmapping.